Contributors

 Samuel Jones graduated from Michigan State University College of Law in 2022.
 He has a B.S. from Grand Valley State University, in Allendale Michigan.
 He is interested in Family and Criminal Law, especially child custody and capital punishment cases.
 Sam’s undergraduate degree was in History with an emphasis on the U.S. Civil War and Reconstruction Era, and he is working on the Citing Slavery project because he thinks it is important to better understand the interactions of African Americans with the legal system during and after slavery.
 Sam completed the collection of the slave cases from Georgia, his home state.
 He can be reached at jones512@msu.edu.

-Patrick Marr is currently a third-year law student at Michigan State University with a B.A. in both religion and philosophy from James Madison University.
+Patrick Marr graduated from Michigan State University College of Law in 2022.
+He has a B.A. in both religion and philosophy from James Madison University.
 Patrick, growing up in a military family, spent most of his childhood in Georgia but also lived in Maryland and Virginia.
 His legal interests include Constitutional law, criminal defense, and transportation reform.
-Coming from an undergraduate background dealing in great deal with theory, he is excited to continue to understand how ideology has influenced the law by working on the Citing Slavery project.
-Patrick is currently working on the slave cases from Maryland.
+Coming from an undergraduate background dealing in great deal with theory, he was excited to work to understand how ideology has influenced the law by working on the Citing Slavery project.
 He can be reached at marrpatr@msu.edu.

 Anna Maxwell, Editor